Burial: Burial

 As the human population progresses, cultures and traditions change with it.
 Evolution is generally slow, sometimes more rapid.
 South Korea's funeral arrangements have drastically changed in the course of only two decades according to Chang-Won Park.
 Around the 1980s at home funeral ceremonies were the general norm, straying away from anywhere that was not a family home.
-Dying close to home, with friends and family, was considered a ‘good death’, while dying away from home was considered a ‘bad death’.
+Dying close to home, with friends and family, was considered a 'good death', while dying away from home was considered a 'bad death'.
 This gradually changed as the upper and middle class started holding funerals in the mortuaries of hospitals.
 This posed an issue for hospitals because of the rapid increase in funerals being held and maxing occupancy.
 This quickly resolved when a law was passed to allow the civilian population holding funerals in the mortuaries of hospitals.
 The lower class quickly followed suit, copying the newly set traditions of the upper classes.
 With this change, cremation also practice more as an alternative to traditional burials.
 Cremation was first introduced by Buddhism, and was quickly banned in 1470.
-It wasn't until the Japanese colonization period that cremation was re-introduced in 1945 and later on lifted the ban.
+It was not until the Japanese colonization period that cremation was reintroduced in 1945 and later on lifted the ban.
 It took until 1998 for cremation to rapidly grow in popularity.

 Funeral ceremonies

 According to Margaret Holloway, funerals are believed to be driven by the consumer's choice, personalisation, secularization, and stories that place individual traditional meta-narratives.
-It has been studied that funeral homes in the United Kingdom are most concerned with comforting the grieving, rather than focusing on the departed.
+It has been studied that funeral homes in the UK are most concerned with comforting the grieving, rather than focusing on the departed.
 This study found that modern day funerals focus on the psycho-social-spiritual event.
 Modern day funerals also help the transition of the recently passed transitioning to the social status of 'the deceased'.
 The article found that funeral homes do not adhere to traditional religious beliefs, but do follow religious traditions.